fynnob/ts-mui-nextjs-starter/content/pages/index.md

 sections:
   - type: HeroSection
     title: BlogBites
     subtitle: 'Blogs, News, Tutorials and More!
-All in small Bites easy to understand'
+All in small Bites easy to understand!'
     text: ''
     actions:
       - type: Button